 Furthermore, literature on incarceration during conflict describes the management of prisons as repression and political prisoners through resistance, while studying prisoners separately from prison authorities.
-Repression-resistance is also the dominant theoretical framework on Palestinian prisoners.
-This stagnation on prisoners and authorities as constant opposites misses the dialectical encounters inside prisons, the intermediary role of prison staff, and changes in positions of actors.
-My research challenges the dichotomy between repression and resistance by studying prisoners and authorities under a single framework by developing a relational approach, focusing on carceral encounters between prisoners, prison staff, and government officials.
-I suggest that prisons are sites of encounter between Palestinians and Israelis in which some prisoners and staff develop double-consciousness: the ability to see through the eyes of another.
+This Repression-resistance is also the dominant theoretical framework regarding Palestinian prisoners.
+This monolithic take on prisoners and authorities as constant opposites misses the dialectical encounters inside prisons, the intermediary role of prison staff, and changes in the positions of actors.
+My research challenges the dichotomy by developing a relational approach, focusing on sites of encounter between Palestinians and Israelis in which some prisoners and staff develop double-consciousness: the ability to see through the eyes of another.
 The development of double consciousness offers a path to reconciliation.
-The paradigms of reconciliation or radicalization are consolidated through encounters between prisoners and state authorities.

-Methodology and Timeline

-This research employs a bottom-up, qualitative, grounded study of prison life and carceral policies.
-My multimethod approach combines interviews with former prisoners, prison staff and state officials; analysis of primary legal sources and official documents; and media survey.
-My study is also informed by hundreds of conversations with Palestinian prisoners that I had over the years as their lawyer.
-Since March 2021 I completed most of the data collection, including a database of 180 decisions of the Israeli Supreme Court, legislative documents, and official reports.
-Following IRB approval, I conducted 21 interviews.
-By October 2023, I intend to complete the data collection, conduct 20 additional interviews, transcribe all interviews, and publish one article outlining the historical process by which Palestinian prisoners were transferred from military prisons in the Occupied Territories into civilian prisons in Israel where such encounters take place.
+Methodology and Timeline: This research employs a bottom-up, qualitative study of prison life and carceral policies., combining interviews, analysis of primary documents, and a media survey.
+My study is also informed by the hundreds of conversations with Palestinian prisoners that I have had over the years as their lawyer.
+Since March 2021 I have completed most of the data collection, including a database of 180 documents and 21 interviews.
+By October 2023, I intend to complete the data collection, conduct 20 additional interviews, and publish an article outlining the historical process by which Palestinian prisoners were transferred from military prisons in the Occupied Territories into civilian prisons in Israel.
 During the first postdoctoral year, I will analyze the entire data set and publish a second article on carceral encounters as reflected in the interviews.
-In the second postdoctoral year I plan to write a book proposal, obtain a publishing contract, and work on a book manuscript.
+In the second postdoctoral year I plan to write a book proposal, obtain a publishing contract (submission invited to Stanford University Press), and work on a book manuscript.

-Contribution

-While crime-related incarceration has been extensively theorized, this study develops a penology of conflict that is also relevant to incarceration in the context of class, ethnic, and racial conflicts.
-It will map and conceptualize carceral policies and their effects on prisoners and on the trajectory of the conflict.
-Additionally, this study integrates the study of Palestinian political prisoners into Israeli criminology, reflective of their share in the prison population.
+Contribution: While crime-related incarceration has been extensively theorized, this study addresses a lacuna by developing a penology of conflict that is also relevant to incarceration in the context of class, ethnic, and racial conflicts.
+It maps and conceptualizes carceral policies and their effects on prisoners and on the trajectory of the conflict, while integrating the study of Palestinian political prisoners into Israeli criminology.
 It offers avenues to addressing the conundrum of rehabilitation of security prisoners by replacing the goals of reducing recidivism and rehabilitation with the goal of developing double consciousness.
-Finally, it developes a relational approach of carceral encounters: the triangulation of prisoners-staff-government; the consolidation of policies and paradigms through encounters; the dynamic cyclical projection between these actors; and the agency of both prisoners and prison staff.
-When mounting rates of incarceration are one of the defining social problems of our times, this study connects incarceration in Israel/Palestine to discussions in criminology, socio-legal studies, peace & conflict studies, as well as to policy making.
+At a time of increasing incarceration, this study connects incarceration in Israel/Palestine to discussions in criminology, socio-legal studies, peace & conflict studies, and policy making.

 Rational for choosing your advisor and institute of Post-Doc: (up to ½ a page, in English)